Rizzler Sports Logo

 Stats

 At 12U, baseball starts to look like real baseball.
-The field is still 60/90 (or 50/70 depending on the league), but the pitching is faster, the competition is sharper, and stats start to be meaningful enough to inform coaching decisions.
-This is the age where tracking the right stats — and ignoring the wrong ones — shapes player development.
+Most 12U players are still on the 46-foot pitching distance with 60-foot bases (or 50/70 if their league plays the Intermediate division), but the pitching is faster, the competition is sharper, and stats start to be meaningful enough to inform coaching decisions.
+This is the age where tracking the right stats, and ignoring the wrong ones, shapes player development.

 Track These Closely